 This generation experienced rapid changes in technology and culture that followed the Great Depression.
 Members of this generation grew up with a strong sense of frugality, resourcefulness, and work ethic that had been instilled in them during their formative years as they faced challenging economic conditions.

-The Silent Generation saw an unprecedented level of immigration from Europe due to World War II displacement and settlement programs like Operation Paperclip, which brought German scientists to America after WW2 ended.
+The Silent Generation saw unprecedented immigration from Europe due to World War II displacement and settlement programs like Operation Paperclip, which brought German scientists to America after WW2 ended.
 This influx of immigration helped shape America’s culture into what it is today – a melting pot of ethnicities coming together to form a unified nation under one flag.

 Many famous figures are associated with this generation, such as President Harry Truman, author JRR Tolkien, singer/songwriter Bob Dylan, artist Andy Warhol, and physicist Richard Feynman.
 Even though they lived through tumultuous times filled with violence and destruction, these individuals made an invaluable impact on society both then and now with their meaningful contributions that remain relevant today.